HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 According to the scope of the variable corresponding to the data, the predefined variables of HVML can be divided into:

-1. Walker-level variables.
-It means that the data corresponding to this variable is visible to all HVML coroutines in the current interpreter instance.
-That is to say, different coroutines in the same walker correspond to the same data copy.
+1. Walker-level variables: It means that the data corresponding to this variable is visible to all HVML coroutines in the current interpreter instance: That is, different coroutines in the same walker correspond to the same data copy.
-1. Coroutine-level variables.
-Indicates that the data corresponding to this variable is only visible to a single HVML coroutine in the current interpreter instance.
+1. Coroutine-level variables: Indicate that the data corresponding to this variable is only visible to a single HVML coroutine in the current interpreter instance.
 That is, different HVML coroutines have their own copy of the data.

 According to whether the variable must be provided, the predefined variables of HVML can be divided into:

-1. Required variables.
-The interpreter must implement this variable.
+1. Required variables: The interpreter must implement this variable.
-1. Optional variables.
-Implementation of this variable is optional.
+1. Optional variables: Implementation of this variable is optional.

 As part of the HVML specification collection, the document [HVML Predefined Variables](hvml-spec-predefined-variables-v1.0-zh.md) specifies all the predefined variables and their interfaces in detail, and the interpreter should do corresponding implementation.